statico/jsrobowar/README.md

 * `sounds/` -- Sounds from [the original RoboWar application](http://robowar.sf.net/).
 * `LICENSE` -- The license for this source code.

 I've tried hard to give credit where it's due.
-Let me know if I've missed something.
+Let me know if I've missed something!